Skip to main content

 Project 2029

-Draft legislation on this page: Real Tax Reform and Simplification Act of 2027 · Homeless Recovery and Rehabilitation Act of 2027 · State Mental Health Restoration and Oversight Act · Child Marriage Elimination Act of 2027
+Full draft legislation: Real Tax Reform and Simplification Act of 2027 · Homeless Recovery and Rehabilitation Act of 2027 · State Mental Health Restoration and Oversight Act · Child Marriage Elimination Act of 2027 · Stalking Victim Protection and Accountability Act of 2027 · Nurse Assault Prevention and Accountability Act of 2027

 Real Tax Reform and Simplification Act of 2027